veliarelle/Scarlet-LLM/README.md

 The app is aimed at simplicity and minimal design - similar to claude/chatgpt official apps and websites.

-## Features
+## Key features

-- Chat with OpenAI, Anthropic, Google, and OpenAI-compatible APIs;
+- Chat with OpenAI, Anthropic, Google, Openrouter and OpenAI-compatible APIs;
 - Local oai-reserve proxy manager, together with API keys support;
-- Image generation mode for supported Google and OpenAI image models;
+- Image generation mode;
 - File and image attachments in chats and image-generation requests;
 - Prompt and parameter managers.
-Scarlet LLM does not send anything by default;
+Scarlet LLM does not send any parameters by default;
-- Chat history, message variations, forks, and regeneration;
 - Agents, custom tools usage.

 ## Plans